Monday, January 23, 2012

-About a year and a half ago I reported on the first clinical trial of a therapy using stem cells (this blog, Aug.
-1, 2010).
+About a year and a half ago I reported on the first clinical trial of a therapy using stem cells (see "First Human Stem Cell Trial").
 The trial, run by Geron Corporation, was designed to treat patients suffering from spinal cord injuries with neuronal cells grown from stem cells.

 This past November Geron announced that it was cancelling the clinical trial and its entire stem cell research program.
 In a statement, the company said only that it will “discontinue further development” of its stem cell programs in order to focus on several promising new cancer drugs.
 According to Geron it was a decision based on the need to save money.
 By abandoning its stem cell research program, Geron will lay off 66 staff members and save about $25 million a year, according to a news article in Science.